by Rob Joseph, Freelance Android Ninja and Instructor with CodingNomads

 If you’re just getting started as a freelance app developer, at first you’ll need to take what you can get.
 It might not be a project you’re interested in, it might not be an ideal location, it might not be ideal pay.
 But it is a foot in the door, and once you have one gig under your belt it’s wayyyyy easier to get the next one.

 All that being said, don’t undercut the market when it comes to your compensation.
 You have the skills required for the job, or you wouldn’t be close to getting the gig.
 Don’t let someone value you less than the market rate for an entry-level developer, because you don’t have any “official” experience building apps.
 If you can do the job, you should get paid the same as anyone else who can do the job.

 7. Stand out from the rest

 Now that most work takes place online, you may be faced with more competition for the same role.
 It’s up to you to stand out amongst the other applicants.
 Consider making a video with your application, or using bold/funny subject lines to catch their attention.
 As mentioned, reach out directly on LinkedIn to make a personal connection with someone at the company.
 Even if these suggestions feel out of your comfort zone a bit, your potential client will notice your extra efforts.

 And as always, get crazy good at your skill, and you’ll have a lot more leverage to take your skills remote.

-There are places you can look for remote gigs like RemoteOK, WeWorkRemotely, YunoJuno, Jobspresso and Airtasker, just to name a few.
+There are places you can look for remote gigs like AngelList, LinkedIn Jobs, RemoteOK, WeWorkRemotely, YunoJuno, Jobspresso and Airtasker, just to name a few.
 Take a look at these job postings.
 If you don’t yet have the skills to qualify, try learning them and building them into your next project!

 Also check out these additional tips for finding a job after a coding bootcamp, including how to seek companies you want to work for, customize your outreach, prepare for the technical interview, and succeed on the job.

 This article was edited by Kim Desmond, cofounder of CodingNomads